-- The most important act to balance Vata includes a scheduled lifestyle.
-Establish and follow a daily routine of activity, sleep, and food intake.
+- The most important act to balance Vata includes a daily routine.
+Establish and follow a schedule around your activities, sleep and meals intake.

-- Sleep of 8-9 hours is required.
+- Vata imbalance needs good rest.
+Sleep of 8-9 hours is required.
 Do not hold on to sleep and do not reduce sleeping hours.

 - Regular self-massage by warming oils such as sesame oil and ghee.
 In Ayurveda, it is known as Abhyanga.

-- Calming and soothing activities such as swimming and walking in nature can help to relieve Anxiety, Nervousness, and Loneliness feelings.
+- Practice calming and soothing activities such as swimming and walking in nature.
+They can help to relieve Anxiety, Nervousness, and Loneliness feelings.

-- Excessive physical activity can lead to vata aggravation and related disorders.
-If one is suffering from Vata increase, they should practice lower intensity exercises.
+- Avoid excessive physical activity.
+It can lead to vata aggravation and related health disorders.

-Vata body benefits from strength building poses that emphasise balance and controlled breathing.
+Vata imbalance benefits from strength building poses.
+Practice yoga sequences that promote balance and controlled breathing.
 It helps to calm down mobile and light characteristics of Vata.

-Inversion yoga poses are contraindicated during menstrual cycle and during pregnancy.
+Note: Inversion yoga poses are not advised during menstrual cycle and during pregnancy.

 - Surya Namaskar – Sun Salutation Sequence